JqKOU/Other_Project/00 [Python_Binary_Classification] Lending Club Risk Loan Prediction/README.md

 This notebook focused on training model on under-sampled and SMOTE over-sampled dataset.
 When do model selection, all the candidate models on under-sampled dataset performed worse than on original dataset with f1 score around 0.55, all candidate models performed better on SMOTE over-sampled dataset with f1 score more than 0.7.
 Thus, further parameter tuning was performed on over-sampled dataset.
 To summarize,

-    *the best training model was Logistic regression with Lasso Penalty (C=10) and cut-off threshold 0.5.
+    * The best training model was Logistic regression with Lasso Penalty (C=10) and cut-off threshold 0.5.
     * The new testing performance are: F1:  68.17, Precision: 85.68, Recall: 56.60, AUC: 76.57, Accuracy: 85.84.

 According to feature importance, people with high last_fico_range_high and annual_inc are less likely to charge off on loans, applicants with debt_settlement_flag Y are more likely to charge off on loans which is same to feature importance on imbalanced dataset.

       All in all, models on balanced dataset performed similar to models on original dataset.
       Therefore, it is more efficient to model on the original imbalanced dataset for the Lending Club risk loan prediction problem.

+ 🐣🪁